-Redbubble is another huge site that let’s people buy a bunch of different products with artists design and prints on.
-Here’s a few of their products that they sell on the site, t-shirts, bags, prints, stickers and cases for devices (laptops, phones).
+Redbubble is another huge site that lets people buy a bunch of different products with artist’s designs and prints on.
+Here are a few of their products that they sell on the site, t-shirts, bags, prints, stickers and cases for devices (laptops, phones).

 What does Redbubble pay?

-Redbubble let’s you set your prices yourself, there’s a base price that every product cost, they then let you add what ever profit margin you like onto the price, and that’s what you earn.
-My advice would be to see what everyone ells is selling their products for, you don’t want to have that one product that’s much more expensive then everything ells and at the same time you want to earn a fair amount of money for each sale, it’s very much a balancing act.
+Redbubble lets you set your prices yourself, there’s a base price that every product costs, they then let you add whatever profit margin you like onto the price, and that’s what you earn.
+My advice would be to see what everyone ells are selling their products for, you don’t want to have that one product that’s much more expensive than everything else and at the same time you want to earn a fair amount of money for each sale, it’s very much a balancing act.

-Redbubble has treated me good, they shown my work on their front page under Featured Artist and as well on their Instagram, and that really boosted my sell for awhile which was nice.
+Redbubble has treated me well, they have shown my work on their front page under Featured Artist and as well on their Instagram, and that really boosted my sales for a while which was nice.
 If you’re going to start using Redbubble my advice would be to spend some time making a basic profile, with your social media links, a short introduction about yourself and your work and make it pretty with a banner/profile picture, this will show Redbubble that you’re serious about selling on their platform and might make them more likely to feature your work.

-Teepublic is store mainly focused towards selling cheap quality t-shirts, but they also offers other products much like the rest of the stores on this list (mugs, pillows and stickers to name a few).
+Teepublic is a store mainly focused on selling cheap quality t-shirts, but they also offer other products much like the rest of the stores on this list (mugs, pillows, and stickers to name a few).
 They also have a feature called “Commission a Designer”, where they make it easy for customers to contact designers on the site for requests or commissions, the feature feels very undeveloped at the moment, but it’s a nice idea to help connect designers with the customers.

 As a designer you’ll get paid around $2-4 for each sold product, the commission changes from product to product, and you can find a full price list on their site.